Accounts payable, as the name suggests, are debts arising from purchases.

 Accounts payable in accounting and financial statements (0)

 Accounts payable are debts that arise from purchases.
-In other words, when goods or services are purchased but not paid for immediately, they are recorded in the accounts payable section on the liabilities side of the balance sheet.
+In other words, when goods or services are purchased but not paid for immediately, they are recorded under this account on the liabilities side of the balance sheet.
 When the buyer records an account payable, it also means that the seller records an account receivable.
-It’s important to remember that accounts payable are always based on an invoice received from an external party – no other types of debts should ever be recorded in this account.
+It’s important to remember that this liability must always be based on an invoice received from an external party – no other types of debts should be recorded under this account.

 How does a purchase go into accounts payable?